 12 Tenses in English Grammar with Examples (PDF)

-Mastering the 12 tenses in English grammar is essential for effective communication and writing.
+Mastering the 12 tenses in English grammar is essential for a proper English and writing.
 In this guide, we break down each tense with easy-to-understand example sentences, ensuring you grasp the nuances of English grammar quickly.
 Plus, don’t miss out on our free downloadable PDFs that provide quick-reference guides for each tense, making your learning journey even easier!

 English has 12 basic tenses which are divided into three main categories: past, present and future.
 All tenses have different forms for affirmative, negative and interrogative statements.